davisar-datasci-projects/Python-Projects/README.md

 ### Machine Learning for Algorithmic Trading
 - [Stock Price Prediction](): A supervised learning-based models to predict the value of stock utilizing machine learning.
 - [Stock Price Prediction](): A supervised learning-based models to predict the value of stock utilizing machine learning.

+### Business Analytics
+- [Stock Price Prediction](): A supervised learning-based models to predict the value of stock utilizing machine learning.
+- [Stock Price Prediction](): A supervised learning-based models to predict the value of stock utilizing machine learning.